ImperialCollegeLondon/grad_school_software_engineering_course/_episodes/datastructures.md

 - often used as bags of configuration options

 Beware!
-The following might indicate a list is the wrong data-structure:
+The following might indicate a dict is the wrong data-structure:

    - keys are not related to each other, or values are not related to each other